Estate Planning

 • Beneficiary Designations: Whether you draft a will or set up one or multiple trusts, you will need to designate your beneficiaries.
 “Beneficiaries” is the legal term used to describe those who will receive your assets, either when you die or according to the terms of a trust.
 You will also need to designate beneficiaries when you set up retirement accounts and life insurance policies.
 These beneficiaries will receive benefits from these accounts when you pass, and the designated beneficiary on a retirement account or life insurance policy supersedes your will.
 As such, you should regularly review your beneficiaries and adjust your designations if necessary.

-• What happens if there are no beneficiaries?
-If you don't list any beneficiaries, or the beneficiary passes, the assets will go to probate.
+• If you don't list any beneficiaries, or the beneficiary passes, the assets will go to probate.
 The assets will be used to pay off debts, and the remainder will go to your heirs.
 Most people try to avoid this if they can, as it can often make the whole process lengthier and more expensive for loved ones.

 • A Financial Power of Attorney: A financial power of attorney is a legal document that designates a person or party to handle your finances if you are unable to do so, either due to incapacitation or some other reason.
 There are multiple types of powers of attorney; they can be used to designate someone to handle all financial decisions on your behalf or certain financial transactions on a one-time or limited-time basis.